 Treatment

-Most mental health professionals recommend treating OCD with various forms of therapy and, in a few cases, medication.
+Most mental health professionals such as this mental health fairfax Virginia therapist recommend treating OCD with various forms of therapy and, in a few cases, medication.
 Cognitive Behavioral Therapy (CBT) and medication are the most common treatments for OCD, according to IOCDF.
 CBT using eExposure and Response Prevention is one the most effective treatment for OCD, and this entails confronting what causes your anxiety and triggers your obsessions.
 When triggered by the exposure, the response method involves making the decision to avoid compulsive behavior.

 Recent studies and practices show that outpatient programs can help manage OCD and have proven helpful in mitigating its associated symptoms.
 Outpatient programs are designed for individuals with mental health conditions, including OCD.
 Outpatient programs include individual and group therapy sessions putting into practice evidence-based and experiential modalities to provide every patient with the tools and skills required to help manage their illness, work around damaging behaviors, and finally build structure in their lives.